 Medically reviewed by Neka Miller, PhD on March 26, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Gonorrhea is a sexually transmitted infection—also known as an STI—caused by Neisseria gonorrhoeae bacteria.
-It occurs in both men and women and is especially common in young people age 15–24.
+A gonorrheal infection occurs in both men and women and is especially common in young people age 15–24.
 Of the 1.14 million new gonococcal infections that occur in America every year, about half of them affect this age group.
 Gonorrhea bacteria tend to infect the urethra, rectum, and throat.
 It can also affect the cervix in women.

 Many women don’t have noticeable gonorrhea symptoms.
 If they do, the symptoms can be mild or mimic the symptoms of other infections.
 Symptoms of gonorrhea in women can resemble yeast infections, other bacterial infections, or urinary tract infections—which is why it’s important to regularly test for STIs like gonorrhea.

 Gonorrhea symptoms in women can include abnormal vaginal discharge—particularly a watery, creamy, or slightly green discharge.
 Women with gonorrhea may also experience frequent urination alone with pain or a burning sensation while urinating.
 Women can also have spotting between periods or experience heavier-than-usual periods.
-You might also feel pain during sex or feel sharp pains in the lower abdomen.
+You might also feel pain during sexual intercourse or feel sharp pains in the lower abdomen.
 Gonorrhea in women can also cause a fever or sore throat.
 Symptoms can also include an itchy or sore anus as well as discharge, bleeding, and painful bowel movements.

 If a woman isn’t treated for gonorrhea, the infection can damage the reproductive system and increase the risk of getting or transmitting HIV.
 It can also lead to pelvic inflammatory disease or infertility.
 In some rare cases, gonorrhea can spread to the bloodstream and joints, which is known as disseminated gonorrhea.